-- A4 display folder
+- A4 display folder.

-- lined paper

-- 2GB USB
+- Lined paper.

-- shoes with a solid leather upper.
+- Shoes with a solid leather upper.

 Elective

 Subjects

 Dance

 This course is designed to introduce Year 8 students to the subject of Dance as well as a range and balance of learning activities and skills.
 The course objectives are designed to cater for a variety of interests and levels of experience from beginner to experienced dancers.
 Dance promotes self-confidence and self-expression which allows students to use their creativity to express themselves through movement